IPS vs OLED – Which Panel Type Should I Choose?

 With IPS displays, the response time performance varies from panel to panel.
 However, even the fastest IPS panel isn’t as quick as OLED, but as long as its pixels transitions can keep up with the refresh rate, gaming performance will be smooth.

-OLED displays have a maximum refresh rate of 240Hz, which is plenty for most gamers.
+At the moment, there are OLED displays with a maximum refresh rate of 480Hz, which is more than enough for most gamers.

-However, because high refresh rates bring lower input lag, competitive and professional gamers will always aim for the fastest panel and there are IPS monitors with up to 390Hz!
-In 2023, we’ll also see the first 540Hz TN and 500Hz IPS panels!
+However, because high refresh rates bring lower input lag, competitive and professional gamers will always aim for the fastest panel and there are TN monitors with up to 540Hz already available.

 QD-OLED